owncloud/docs/docs/new-version-branch.md

 The following text is a copy/paste suggestion for the PR in step 2, replace the branch numbers accordingly:
 ```
-This are the changes necessary to finalize the creation of the 10.x branch.
+These are the changes necessary to finalize the creation of the 10.x branch.

 The 10.x branch is already pushed and prepared and is included in the branch protection rules.